|Campus||Course code||Fee type||Pattern of

 |Course start date|

 The Bachelor of Mechatronics Engineering (Honours) is concerned with the synergy of electrical, computer and mechanical technologies that lead to new solutions to industrial problems.
-You might create robots, unmanned aircraft, bionic implants or an energy harvester.
+You might build robots, or unmanned aircraft, design bionic implants or even energy harvesting equipment.
 Mechatronics engineers are involved in the technical design, automation and operational performance of the electromechanical systems used in industries such as defence, advanced manufacturing, mining and health.

 Elective pathways: All University of Newcastle Engineering (Honours) programs facilitate the study of a wide range of elective pathways to customise our students' learning experience.
 These can deepen or broaden the knowledge base of the core program, depending on the student's desires and interests.
 Visit the University of Newcastle website.